willake/hui-en.me-soruce-hugo/content/projects/i-just-want-to-cook/index.md

 ---
 title: "I Just Want to Cook"
 ogTitle: "I Just Want to Cook | Hui En &quot;Willake&quot; Lin"
-description: "I Just Want to Cook is the game I made In my first Unity class in university.
+ogDescription: "I Just Want to Cook is the game I made In my first Unity class in university.
             Restricting by teacher, this game was designed to be a local multiple player game.
             The game mechanic was designed by myself, inspiring from the conventional game, hide-and-seek.
             There are two characters, the hunter and the rabbit.